 Something that we always do when we visit a new city is taking a food tour – in Japan we explored the Tokyo street food scene and secret izakaya, in Sorrento we stuffed our faces with pizza and gelato and in Budapest we opted for a Jewish food and history tour.
 In Mexico City, we opted for the Colonia Roma tour with Tasty Bites, for one main reason – it didn’t involve tacos!

 Now, don’t think I’m crazy – we love tacos.
-But since we would be having tacos pretty much every other day during our 6 weeks in Mexico (spoiler alert – we did), we figured it would be cool to try something different.
+But since we would be having tacos pretty much every other day during our 6 weeks in Mexico and time in Mexico City (spoiler alert – we did), we figured it would be cool to try something different.
 Colonia Roma is full of eateries that put a modern spin on traditional Mexican food – exactly the kind of eating experience we were after.

 Exploring Colonia Roma with Tasty Bites